 Many commercial office buildings line the park, including the new Bank of America Tower.
 Bryant Park’s commercial office space attracts tenants from the financial industry, as well as law and fashion.

 Bryant Park Featured Properties

-Located on the northwest corner of Bryant Park, the new Bank of America Tower, also known as One Bryant Park, is currently the second tallest building in the city.
+On the northwest corner of Bryant Park, the new Bank of America Tower, also known as One Bryant Park, is the third tallest building in the city.
 The crystalline, glass-clad structure holds the distinction of being the first commercial high-rise to achieve LEED Platinum certification.

 Other notable Class A commercial office buildings in the Bryant Park neighborhood include 500 Fifth Avenue, an Art Deco Tower designed by the same architects behind the Empire State Building; the Salmon Tower, known for its elaborate bas-reliefs; and the W.R.
 Grace Building, a sloping glass tower designed by Gordon Bunshaft of Skidmore, Owings & Merrill.

 Amenities of a Privately Managed Park

 Bryant Park is located within a Manhattan Businesses Improvement District (BID), which is run by the Bryant Park Corporation.
 This non-profit organization invests money into improving the street-scape and the pedestrian experience, which can only benefit businesses that choose to locate in the area.
 The Great Lawn of Bryant Park offers the largest expanse of green space in Manhattan south of Central Park, and it is a popular lunch and after-work destination for Midtown office workers.

 The Convenience of a Central Midtown Manhattan Location